bahrus/be-decorated/README.md

 Differences to these solutions:

 1. This can be used independently of any framework (web component based).
-2. Each decorator can be imported indendently of others via ES6 proxies.
+2. Each decorator can be imported independently of others via ES6 proxies.
-2. Definition is class-based.
+3. Definition is class-based.
-3. Applies exclusively within Shadow DOM realms.
+4. Applies exclusively within Shadow DOM realms.
-4. Reactive properties are managed declaratively via JSON syntax.
+5. Reactive properties are managed declaratively via JSON syntax.
+6. Namespace collisions easily avoidable within each shadow DOM realm.

 Prior to that, there was the heretical [htc behaviors](https://en.wikipedia.org/wiki/HTML_Components).